-Session 9: Liquidation Preferences & compensation
+Session 9: Liquidation Preferences

-- Prepare Caselette #5 Liquidation Preferences and Anti-dilution Formulas (Due at the beginning of class) - Compensation Elements - ISOs and NSOs - The impact of 123R on Incentive compensation in the high growth potential company - Implications of IRC section 409A - Alternative forms of Incentive compensation
+• Prepare Caselette #5 Liquidation Preferences and Anti-dilution Formulas (Due at the beginning of class)

 - "It's Time To Do Away With Participating Preferred."
-Venture Capital Journal (July 2006) - "The Entrepreneurs Report: Private Company Financing Trends."
-WSGR (Fall 2007) - "Now Is The Time To Reform SOX Section 404."
+Venture Capital Journal (July 2006) - "Now Is The Time To Reform SOX Section 404."
 Venture Capital Journal (June 2006)